-Ramla is the 3rd largest restaurant group in Japan, and now they’re in the U.S. (if you hadn’t noticed).
+Ramla is the 3rd largest restaurant group in Japan, and now they operate 3 concepts and 5 restaurants.

 After experiencing a couple of the restaurants by Ramla USA, it made me think of some of the restaurant groups here in the US in comparison: